Sultan al-Ghuri Complex: Construction of the complex

 In order to build his own funerary complex in the heart of Cairo's market zone along al-Muizz Street, al-Ghuri confiscated and demolished a number of properties including shops, residences, and an older madrasa founded by a eunuch named Mukhtass, which provoked strong criticism.
 Construction began in 1502 and finished in 1504 or 1505.

-The royal mausoleum was intended to not only house the sultan's tomb but also a number of relics related to the Prophet Muhammad and a Qur'an volume alleged to have belonged to Caliph Uthman.
+The royal mausoleum was intended to not only house the sultan's tomb but also a number of relics related to Muhammad and a Qur'an volume alleged to have belonged to Caliph Uthman.
 The relics were previously housed in a structure known as the Ribat al-Athar, south of Fustat, founded by the vizier Taj al-Din ibn Hanna (d.
 1303) who had purchased the relics from a family in the Hijaz.
 The tile decoration for the exterior of the dome required the establishment of a ceramics workshop, as Cairene craftsmen did not use much ceramic decoration until this point.
 The mausoleum of Azrumuk in the Northern Cemetery, built in 1503-04 around the same time, is also decorated with blue tiles which must have come from the same workshop.
 The workshop continued to operate after the Ottoman conquest of 1517.

-The mosque was inaugurated with a great banquet in May 1503 on the eve of Eid al-Adha, with major officials and the symbolic Abbasid caliph Al-Mutamsik in attendance.
+The mosque was inaugurated with a great banquet in May 1503 on the eve of Eid al-Adha, with major officials and the symbolic Abbasid caliph al-Mustamsik in attendance.
 An inscription inside dates its completion to slightly later, in August-September 1503.
 The sabil-kuttab was completed in May-June 1504.
 The relics of Muhammad were moved to the mausoleum in October-November 1504.
 Although the current wooden roof over the street is a modern replacement, a similar roof historically existed here, as attested an 1846 painting by David Roberts.
 The open space between the two buildings was rented to people to create market stalls.